-This method really brings out the sugars in your veggies.
-Yes, we said sugar; even veggies can have a sweeter taste when prepared using this unique method.
-Roasting helps sweeten the veggies by caramelizing them.
-To do this, you will heat them at a very high temperature in the oven on a roasting pan.
+Even veggies can have a sweeter taste when prepared using this unique method.
+Roasting helps sweeten the vegetables by caramelizing their natural sugars.
+To do this, heat them at a very high temperature in the oven on a roasting pan.

 Heat and surface area are the most important things to remember when roasting vegetables.
-Again, remember to ask for some adult help when using this method.
 The more surface area of the vegetable directly touching the roasting pan or hot air of the oven, the more caramelization you're going to get.
-In order to achieve this: Don't pile your vegetables on top of one another.
-Cut vegetables into small pieces.
-An elongated shape, such as a domino, for instance, will have more surface area than a cube.
+In order to achieve this, cut vegetables into small pieces.
+An elongated shape, such as a domino, will have more surface area than a cube.
+Don't pile your vegetables on top of one another.

 Special chef's note: If the vegetables are tender but not brown enough, continue cooking under the broiler until browned.
 If they are as brown as you want them, but not yet tender, turn the heat down to 350 degrees Fahrenheit and sprinkle a few tablespoons of water over the vegetables to cool the pan and create a little steam.